Jump to recipe →

 Topping:

 • White chocolate – I recommend Ghirardelli or another high-quality brand for the best results.
-A bar is better than white chocolate chips.
+A chocolate baking bar will yield better results than white chocolate chips.

 • Vegetable shortening – This gives the topping a ganache-like texture.